Kevinpgalligan/KevingalWebsite/pages/blog/rc2.md

 Had a nice coffee chat with Neda, courtesy of the chat-bot.
 Yet another person with an interesting background -- she majored in mathematical physics (or maths and physics?) with a minor in software engineering, eventually got a job as a backend software developer.
 She worked through Crafting Interpreters for most of her batch (should've asked her more about that), now she's planning to grind Leetcode for job-hunting, which could be fun to pair on.

 Attended the SuperCollider workshop run by Zack, it made me really excited about music programming!
 Also attended the Emulators + VMs group, cool work being done there with WebAssembly and various CPU/console emulators.
 Finally, attended the Graphics Goblins group, where, as you might expect, there were cool graphics projects, including shadows in a terrain generation program, and a mosaic shader.
-Mostly a day of talking to people and seeing what other people are working on.
+Mostly a day of talking to people and seeing what they're working on.
 Tomorrow I'll try to focus on programming.

 ### Wednesday, January 10th
 Skipping the daily check-in today.
-While it's nice to see people, and it provides the opportunity for serendipitous interactions, it feels too much like work.
+While it's nice to see people, and it provides the opportunity for serendipitous interactions, it feels too much like my old job!!
+Goodbye daily structure, hello chaos.
 For accountability, I'll continue doing this weekly blog, and might post my written updates in the #checkins Zulip channel.
 Still experimenting with my routine, though.

-I haven't done any actual network programming so far, despite it ostensibly being the entire reason behind implementing a BitTorrent client.
-That changes now!
+I haven't done any actual network programming so far, despite that ostensibly being the entire reason behind implementing a BitTorrent client.
+This changes today!

 Trackers are HTTP/HTTPS services, they provide information through HTTP GET requests about all the available peers.
 Those GET requests require various query parameters, e.g. "https://mytracker.com:1337/announce?info_hash=blah&uploaded=0".

 I coded up a function to send a GET request with all the appropriate parameters.
 This involved various libraries: [dexador](https://github.com/fukamachi/dexador) for HTTP requests `(dex:get "https://tracker.com")`, [quri](https://github.com/fukamachi/quri) for URL manipulation (it also handles the percent encoding of query parameters), and [sha1](https://github.com/clibs/sha1) for computing hashes.
-These libraries made my life very easy.

-I held my breath as I fired off a request to a tracker for a torrent file I had lying around on my machine, only to get back this bencoded message:
+I held my breath as I fired off a request to a tracker, only to get back this bencoded message:

     d14:failure reason25:provided invalid infohashe

 Outbreath.
 It was too much to expect everything to work on the first try.
-The hash seems to match the one reported in qBitTorrent.
-I'll debug this tomorrow.
+The hash seems to match the one reported in qBitTorrent, though!
+I'll debug it tomorrow.

 Attended the Creative Coding session, where we were given the prompt "Murphy's Law".
 My first thought was to make an animation of bouncing toast that only ever lands on the side with jam on it.
 Progress so far: